jeffreyqdd/QuantumChess/Install.md

 ❯ systemctl enable docker --now
 ```

+On MacOs, make sure that the docker application is launched, and that the docker daemon is active.

 **Step 2: Build Docker Image**\
 Go into the **project root** and run `make docker`.